It may have been well over three years since the iPhone 8 and 8 Plus were released, but they remain very capable and

 First, the battery part.
 It’s a one-piece rubberized design, which we prefer.
 You slip the iPhone 7/8 or 7/8 Plus in by bending back the top part.
 We did find that it was a tight fit for our iPhone 8, and had to pluck at the edge to get it slipped in snuggly.

-The case (black speckled) has a battery capacity of 2,500mAh and 3,800mAh for the Plus, which should be enough to get you through a whole day by adding another 90 percent of full phone power.
+The case (black speckled) has a battery capacity of 2,500mAh for the iPhone 8 and 3,800mAh for the Plus, which should be enough to get you through a whole day by adding another 90 percent of full phone power.
 It powers by Lightning cable, which is more convenient and less fiddly than the Micro USB you find on many battery cases.